 Built by members of the Cinderbarrow Miniature Railway in 2007 it contains a 6.6HP engine.
 Originally named ‘Tregoss’ the locomotive was renamed in November 2015 when it joined the railway to its current name of ‘Phoenix’.

 Built by Mr P Whitmore in 1994, Pippa arrived at the railway around 1998 and was destined for the scrap heap.
 After some restoration in 2001 Pippa started working trains on the railway and unfortunately in 2015 Pippa was almost completely destroyed in a fire.
-Pippa is currently being restored by members of the railway in the hopes it will one day run again.
+Pippa is currently being restored by members of the railway and members of Watford Miniature Railway in the hopes it will one day run again.

 The Fancott Light Railway (1975-1986)